Equations of tropical varieties: Toric varieties and their tropical models

-Each class $[D]\in \Cl(X)$ determines a coherent sheaf $\mathcal{O}_X(D)$ on $X$, the global sections of which are naturally isomorphic to the $\F_1$-module of homogeneous elements in $\Cox(X)$ of degree $[D]$.
+Each class $[D]\in \Cl(X)$ is represented by a torus-invariant Weil divisor $D$ and determines a coherent sheaf $\mathscr{O}_X(D)$ on $X$, the global sections of which are naturally isomorphic to the $\F_1$-module of homogeneous elements in $\Cox(X)$ of multi-degree $[D]$.
 If $X$ is complete then each graded piece is finite and the sections of this $\F_1$-sheaf are naturally the lattice-points in a polytope.

-The irrelevant ideal $B \subset \Cox(X)$ is generated by the elements $x_\sigma := \prod_{\rho \notin \sigma(1)} x_\rho$ for all cones $\sigma \in \Delta$.
-This determines closed and open subschemes, respectively, Indeed, as noted in \S\ref{sec:closed} it is not generally true that the complement of a closed immersion is Zariski-open, but for congruences induced by ideals (cf. Proposition \ref{prop:idealcong}) this is the case, so there is an induced $\F_1$-scheme structure on the complement of $V(B)$.